dangxq42/instructor/README.md

-# Instructor install profile / distribution - compatible with Drupal 7
+# xq42_d7_sk install profile / distribution - compatible with Drupal 7

 *__NOT YET READY FOR USE!
 Testing purposes only at this time...__ - DanG, 20170108*